 We both survived, but I felt all the terror and shock that moved through my mother’s body… and my brand new consciousness decided this world simply wasn’t safe.

-When you’re trying to avoid feeling shame, you tend to make really shitty choices.
+When you’re trying to avoid feeling shame, you can make some shitty choices.
 For a long time, I walked away from things – like singing and reading and nature – that brought me the most pleasure.
 I consistently chose things – like recreational drugs, lots of caffeine and binge drinking – that were toxic for my physical, mental and emotional health.
 Worse, I kept choosing things – cities and jobs and relationships – that I secretly hated.
 I equated spirituality with religion and despised both.
-I was a very angry atheist.
-It was a subtle but consistent form of self-punishment for being alive.

 When I was 34, I left an unhappy marriage.
-Although I couldn’t see it then, I danced along a fine line between sanity and disintegration for almost a year.
 My mind, used to having total control, fought hard against the changes my soul was trying to orchestrate.
-I became quite neurotic and alcoholic (though relatively high-functioning), at times barely managing to hold down my corporate job while in almost-complete meltdown.
+I became quite neurotic and alcoholic, at times barely managing to hold down my corporate job while in almost-complete meltdown.
 My first therapist – a woman called Annie who I saw every week for 18 months – can claim some credit for the fact I’m still here.
 In our first session, she told me I’d been holding my breath for a long time.

 After I’d been seeing Annie for about a year, I spent a week at a holistic health retreat.
 I walked in the rainforest and danced and laughed and cried and felt the swirl of life force energy in my body for the first time in forever.
 And after the retreat, some of the changes stuck – I began to drink less and stopped taking drugs and started meditating a little bit.
-That was pretty much the moment I started giving myself permission to move away from pain and towards things that gave me pleasure.
-It was also the moment I started to spend a little less time in my head and a little more time in my body.
+That was pretty much the moment I started to spend a little less time in my head and a little more time in my body.

 At 39, I moved to London for work.
 I sat in a photo booth on a platform at Paddington Station on a cold September afternoon, winter looming over me, wondering what I’d done and why I’d come.
-This photo was taken that day.
-It’s a pretty accurate representation of my mood and energetic state in that moment.
+This photo taken that day is a pretty accurate representation of my mood and energetic state in that moment.